 Individuals who fail to return or renew materials by the due date or owe fines of $50 or more may be blocked with the library until the block is cleared with the Library Services Desk in Willis Library.
 Patrons are blocked with the university when they are billed for an item or owe Interlibrary loan or Texshare fees.

 Any library material may be billed if it has been lost or overdue for a period of time.
 The billing periods vary based on the type of material and library patron.
 A replacement bill will be emailed to the library patron.
 Billed materials are not renewable.
 Once an item is billed, it must be returned to the Libraries or the lost item charges be paid for the patron blocks to be removed.

 Disputing Fines Or Fees

-Patrons have the option of appealing library fines or fees by filling out a Fine Dispute Form online.
+Patrons have the option of appealing library fines by filling out a Fine Dispute Form online.
 All requests are reviewed within 5 business days.
 The decision for whether or not fines are adjusted or waived will be emailed to the library patron.

 Patrons have several payment options.
 Visit paying fines page to see all payment options.